-Any trip to the Gourmet Shop always yields great finds and it’s shower and wedding season, so do take note.
+Any trip to the Gourmet Shop yields great finds and it’s shower and wedding season, so do take note.
 The Shop Tart was invited to a shower recently, one of her favorite kinds.
 Each guest was invited to share a favorite recipe and the story behind it.
-Gifts were meant to fit the recipe.
 The Shop Tart offered her grandmother’s famous (in her family) coconut cake recipe.
 As it happens, the bride-to-be is her cousin, so a personal story made sense.
-Here is the recipe.
+Here’s the recipe.
 (The story?
 It’s coming.
 Wait for it.)

 Grandmother’s Best Coconut Cake